Check Out The Tripolia Gateway Which Is An Ancient Mughal Remnant Standing In The Middle Of GT Road

 Tripolia Gateways are one such instance.
 Three-gated common structures found all across the country, especially the Northern regions, these once were typically the entrances to sarais (rest houses) or tombs and gardens of that era.

 Our monument in question is located right in the middle of the Delhi-Karnal stretch on the Grand Trunk road, Near Maharana Pratap Bagh.
 Built by Nazir Mahaldar Khan in around 1728-29, the gateway was the entrance to Gur Ki Sarai, a rest-over on the traditional GT Road.
 The architectural motif is vintage Mughal.
-Though most of the lower lever calligraphy and stonework has deteriorated to render it unrecognisable, the upper reaches of the arches still hold some remnants, upon which is inscribed the date and other details of construction.
+Though most of the lower lever calligraphy and stonework have deteriorated to render it unrecognisable, the upper reaches of the arches still hold some remnants, upon which is inscribed the date and other details of construction.

 Restoration work has been going on since then, but being on a stretch with active traffic, the going is slow.
 With the ancient day utility gone, the present day sees these structures lying mute, standing as a paradox against life trickling all around them, serving as a shelter for vagabonds and rickshaw pullers.